sjb-ch1mp/util.js/README.md

 1. **File Input:** users can upload a file of any kind by pressing here.
 2. **Text Input:** users can enter text input here.
 3. **Utility Panel:** a button is rendered here for each utility script.
+If the user holds the `Alt` key while clicking a utility button, its description and instructions will be printed to the console panel.
-4. **Download Result:** clicking this button will download the results of the last executed utility script as a .txt file.
+4. **Download Result:** clicking this button will download the results of the last executed utility script as a `.txt` file.
 5. **Result Panel:** the result of the utility script is dumped here as Unicode text.
 6. **Console Panel:** utilities can print errors and messages here.
 7. **User Input:** the console can receive user input here when activated.